 - Do not handle, feed, or unintentionally attract wild animals with open trash cans or litter.
 Do not feed your pet outside or leave pet food outside.

 - Never adopt wild animals or bring them into your home.
-Do not try to nurse sick animals to health.
+Do not try to nurse wild animals back to health.
 Call Animal Services or an animal rescue agency for assistance.

 - Teach children never to handle unfamiliar animals, wild or domestic, even if they appear friendly.

 Animals with rabies may act differently from healthy animals.
 A pet that is usually friendly may snap at you or may try to bite.
 Animals in the early stage of rabies may not have any signs, although they can still infect you if they bite you.
 The incubation period is the time from the animal bite to when signs appear.
-In rabies, it is usually one-three months.
-But it can last as long as several years.
-Once the virus reaches the brain or spinal cord, signs of the disease appear.
+For rabies, the period is usually one to three months, but it can last as long as several years.
+Once the virus reaches the brain or spinal cord, signs of the disease will appear.
 Some signs of rabies in animals are: